Byte-Me/Catering-System/README.md

     7. Net-profit.(SAME AS OUTCOME)
 - [x] Statistics in right corner:
     1. Amount of orders grouped by day of week.
+- [ ] Modify date ranges of JDatePicker

 ### Users:
 - [x] Remove editing in cell, add edit button which opens a window similar to add user.
 This window also opens on double click.